Sweden at the Olympics: Wrestling

+Wrestling was included in the inaugural 1896 Summer Olympic programme and has been included in all Summer Games since then except for 1900.
+Sweden first participated in the sport in 1908 and has participated every time since then.

+Two Swedish wrestlers have won three Olympic titles.
+Ivar Johansson won men's Greco-Roman welterweight and freestyle middleweight in 1932 and Greco-Roman middleweight in 1936.
+Carl Westergren won his three gold medals in Greco-Roman style, in middleweight in 1920, light heavyweight in 1924 and heavyweight in 1932.

+The Swedish wrestler who has won most medals was Rudolf Svensson who won 2 gold and 2 silver medals.
+His gold medals were won in men's Greco-Roman heavyweight in 1928 and light heavyweight in 1932.
+His silver medals were both won in 1924, in men's Greco-Roman light heavyweight and freestyle light heavyweight.

+Three additional Swedish wrestlers are double Olympic champions.
+Axel Grönberg won men's Greco-Roman middleweight in both 1948 and 1952.
+Claes Johanson won men's Greco-Roman middleweight in 1912 and light heavyweight in 1920.
+Johan Richthoff won men's freestyle heavyweight in both 1928 and 1932.

+Sweden's most successful female wrestlers are Jenny Fransson who won bronze in women's freestyle 69 kg and Sofia Mattsson who won bronze in women's freestyle 53 kg, both in 2016.

+Most Swedish Olympic participations in the sport is four, a record shared between Bertil Antonsson (1948–1960), Thomas Johansson (1984–1996), Sofia Mattsson (2008–2020) and Carl Westergren (1920–1932).

 Summary by Winter sport

 Non-participations

 Sweden has participated in all winter sports except Skeleton.

 Alpine skiing

 Alpine skiing has been included in the Olympic programme since 1936.
 Sweden has participated in the sport in every time except for 1960.

 Sweden's most successful Olympic athletes in alpine skiing are Pernilla Wiberg (2 gold, 1 silver), Ingemar Stenmark (2 gold, 1 bronze) and Anja Pärson (1 gold, 1 silver, 4 bronze).

 Pernilla Wiberg won her gold medals in women's giant slalom in 1992 and women's combined in 1994.
 Ingemar Stenmark won both men's giant slalom and men's slalom in 1980.
 Anja Pärson won gold in women's slalom in 2006.